 Figure 5 plots the estimated BI for the nationwide data set of basins displayed by basin size (ADF).
-It is seen that the SS Method in general produces a lower, more realistic and stable estimate of BI than does the Wastewater Production method in very large basins (i.e. at flows greater than 5 mgd).
+When compared to the SS method, the WWP method appears to generate several outlier BI estimates at ADF values greater than 5 mgd.

-Figure 5 - Chart Showing Relationship of WWP Method BI vs. SS Method BI
+Figure 5- Chart Showing Relationship of WWP Method BI vs. SS Method BI.